obsidian-tasks-group/obsidian-tasks/docsv2/migration.md

 </div>
 ```

+### Formatting errors

+- [ ] Formatting of table of values in the Urgency docs - see [this comment](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1706#issuecomment-1454284835)

 ### Styling

 - [ ] Convert CSS from old site to new (for example, top-align all cells in tables)